-The CORBA Event Service provides a flexible model for asynchronous and group communication among distributed and collocated objects.
-However, the standard CORBA Event Service specification lacks important features required by applications with real-time requirements, such as low latency, predictability, event filtering, priority, and event correlation.
+The CORBA Event Service provides a flexible model for asynchronous communication among objects.
+However, the standard CORBA Event Service specification lacks important features required by real-time applications.
+For instance, operational flight programs for fighter aircraft have complex realtime processing requirements.
 This paper describes the design and performance of an object-oriented, real-time implementation of the CORBA Event Service that is designed to meet these requirements.

-This paper makes four contributions to the design and performance measurement of object-oriented real-time systems.
+This paper makes three contributions to the design and performance measurement of object-oriented real-time systems.
 First, it illustrates how to extend the CORBA Event Service so that it is suitable for real-time systems.
-These extensions support low latency, periodic rate-based event processing and efficient event filtering and correlation.
+These extensions support periodic rate-based event processing and efficient event filtering and correlation.
 Second, it describes how to develop object-oriented event dispatching and scheduling mechanisms that can provide real-time guarantees.
-Third, it describes how to distribute the Event Service effectively and provide low latency for collocated suppliers/consumers.
-Finally, the paper presents benchmarks that empirically demonstrate the predictability, low latency, and high utilization of our real-time Event Service.
+Finally, the paper presents benchmarks that demonstrate the performance tradeoffs of alternative concurrent dispatching mechanisms for real-time Event Services.